dudung/to/content/posts/old-posts-migration.md

 + Images: Fix link or just use the image there or just text.
 + JS apps: Shortcodes or code in post.
 + Tags: Accept all old ones or transform it to suit current tags, or even tagged as their repo.
++ Category: Folders or just in post front matter.

 ## mathjax